 One of the most important before pregnancy diet tip would be to avoid high-risk foods such as unpasteurized dairy, undercooked and deli meats, soft cheeses, sushi, high mercury fish etc. They can cause infections such as E.Coli or Listeria.
 These infections can affect the fetus and can cause various complications like low birth weight, premature delivery and in some cases, miscarriage.
 Make sure that you cook your meat properly and have only pasteurized dairy.

-Do u still need more information with these Pre-pregnancy planning tips?
-Do you want to understand the topics regarding behaviour and health in pre conceptional age, as well as the need for vitamins that occurs during the planning a pregnancy?
-Get in touch with our experts and know when to seek help.
+Do you want to understand the topics regarding behavior and health in preconceptional age, as well as the need for vitamins that occurs during the planning a pregnancy?
+Get in touch with our experts to answer all your doubts.